Ernie Roth: Death

 On October 12, 1983, Roth died of a heart attack at his Fort Lauderdale, Florida home at the age of 57.
-In 1995, Roth was inducted into the WWE Hall of Fame class of 1995 by his friend and protégé Sgt.
+In 1995, Roth was inducted into the WWF Hall of Fame as part of the class of 1995 by his friend and protégé Sgt.
 Slaughter.

+Legacy

+Later WWF manager The Wizard claimed to be in communion with Roth's spirit.